 Startup Sesame also organised a workshop for all event organisers to allow us to share the challenges and best practice.
-To my surprise as a first timer, there are similar challenges that we face.
-There is a huge demand across the whole network for the event app that does the job and also works (yes, tech events are facing seemingly unsolvable technical challenge), we are exhausted of explaining why there is no such a thing as a free ticket to our events (here is what TNW has to say about that), we all understand how important it is to align the event plans for the next 2 years within the network (may the May 2018 event calendar emphasize the importance of that) and we are always looking for ways to bridge the gap between the startup founders and corporations.
+To my surprise as a first-timer, there are similar challenges that we face.
+There is a huge demand across the whole network for the event app that does the job and also works (yes, tech events are facing seemingly unsolvable technical challenge), we are exhausted from explaining why there is no such a thing as a free ticket to our events (here is what TNW has to say about that), we all understand how important it is to align the event plans for the next 2 years within the network (may the May 2018 event calendar emphasize the importance of that) and we are always looking for ways to bridge the gap between the startup founders and corporations.
 By coming together and sharing the different approaches and best practices, we are empowering each other to take our events to the next level.

 There are many opportunities for collaboration between events

-TechChill is the only tech event from Baltics in the Startup Sesame – we joined the alliance in February 2017 and ever since we have been traveling to alliance events all across Europe to learn the best practices, share the latest updates on Baltic startup ecosystem and building an international network of forward-thinking and inspiring people.
+TechChill is the only tech event from Baltics in the Startup Sesame – we joined the alliance in February 2017 and ever since we have been travelling to alliance events all across Europe to learn the best practices, share the latest updates on Baltic startup ecosystem and building an international network of forward-thinking and inspiring people.
 The few days together helped us to define the collaboration opportunities – from TechChill involvement in the partner events to the opportunities of sharing the resources like photographers, producers, and volunteers within the network.